awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

      1. A confirmation dialog box appears\.
 Confirm your choice to remove the account\.
 You are redirected to the **Getting Started** page of the AWS Organizations console, where you can view any pending invitations for your account to join other organizations\.

-1.
+1. Remove the IAM roles that grant access to your account from the organization\.
 **Important**
-If your account was created in the organization instead of joined by invitation, then it automatically received an IAM role that enabled access by the master account\.
-If you were invited to join, then the member account did not receive such a role automatically, but it might have been manually created\.
-In either case, if you want to terminate such access from the former organization's master account, then you must manually delete this IAM role\.
+If your account was created in the organization, then Organizations automatically created an IAM role in the account that enabled access by the organization's master account\.
+If the account was invited to join, then Organizations did not automatically create such a role, but you or another administrator might have created one to get the same benefits\.
+In either case, when you remove the account from the organization, any such role isn't automatically deleted\.
+If you want to terminate this access from the former organization's master account, then you must manually delete this IAM role\.

 **To leave an organization as a member account \(AWS CLI, AWS API\)**